liana-p/narrat-engine/docs/guides/editing-game.md

 Narrat scripts are the main way a game is created.
 They contain the flow of the game and lines of dialogue.

-In the `public/data` folder of the game, there is an `example.nar` file (or named differently depending on which template you used).
+In the `public/data` folder of the game, there is an `example.narrat` file (or named differently depending on which template you used).
 This is where the actual game dialogue is written.
 The example dialogue there shows how to use a few basic features, so you can easily start writing your own dialogue.
 Just above is a link to the example narrat script page to find more examples as needed.

 {% hint style="warning" %}
 Narrat scripts are in a custom language nade for narrat, see the [Language Syntax](../scripting/language-syntax.md) page for more info.